logo

 Yes, in those circumstances you are entitled to make an application to take over the right to manage your block even if the other flat owners don’t want to join in.
 The same applies (i.e. you have a right to apply) if you own both leasehold flats in a block of two.

-Do I Really Need Specialist RTM Solicitors?
+Do I Really Need Specialist Right To Manage Solicitors?

 As there are some quite tricky aspects of the right to manage process, it is definitely worth hiring a specialist solicitor to take you through what needs to be done in exercising your right to manage and setting up your RTM company.